ericgj/rmu-alarmclock/README.markdown

 I am implementing a simplified app in two different ways and comparing them, before working in more detail on the alarm mechanism and client interface.
 See the ROADMAP file for more details.

-### Note As of Sep 21, only the first phase (Eventmachine implementation) has been done.
+### Note As of Sep 27, only the first phase (Eventmachine implementation) has been done.

-I've put in the scaffolding for the second phase but not much else.
+I have started work on the second phase, but it is in its infancy.